sisoe24/dcc-websocket/README.md

 ## 1.1.
 Disclaimer

-- This extension is mainly for the Visual Studio Code Browser application: <https://vscode.dev>
-- Although the name of the extension contains the word DCC, currently at the time of writing, it has no unique features for it.
+Although the name of the extension contains the word DCC, currently at the time of writing, it has no unique features for it.

 ## 1.2.
 Description